Classical simulability of Clifford+T circuits with Clifford-augmented matrix product states: Optimization-based Disentangling Algorithm

 \subsection{Improved Optimization-based Disentangling Algorithm}

-In this section, we present the optimization-based disentangling algorithm (OBD) and describe a modification to the algorithm which results in a substantial speed-up -- by several orders of magnitude over the original approach.
-OBD employs heuristic optimization across the entire two-qubit Clifford group.
-This algorithm has been utilized in the Clifford disentangling procedures from Ref.~\cite{Lami2024b,Qian2024,Qian2024b,Mello2024,huang2024nonstabilizer,fux2024disentangl}.
-The main idea is to iteratively examine each pair of qubits and select the two-qubit Clifford gate that minimizes entanglement entropy over that cut.
-Our core modification will be a way to more efficiently compute the objective function for the optimization over all the two-qubit Clifford gates.
+OFD is effective when there are free qubits left, which is often the case for random $(t\leq N)$-doped Clifford circuits.
+However, once all the free qubits are consumed as control qubits, OFD is no longer applicable.
+From this section, we consider the Clifford circuits doped with $(t\geq N)$ $T$-gates, and the application of an alternative disentangling algorithm.
+To start with, we describe the optimization-based disentangling algorithm (OBD) and present a modification to this algorithm which results in a substantial speed-up -- by several orders of magnitude over the original approach.
+OBD has been utilized in the Clifford disentangling procedures from Ref.~\cite{Lami2024b,Qian2024,Qian2024b,Mello2024,huang2024nonstabilizer,fux2024disentangl}.
+The main idea is to iteratively examine each pair of neighboring qubits and select the optimal gate from the two-qubit Clifford group to minimize the entanglement entropy over the cut between the pair of qubits.
+Our core modification will be a way to more efficiently compute the objective function for this optimization.

-In OBD, the non-stabilizer component of the CAMPS is always represented by an MPS.
-After shifting the canonical center of the MPS between qubits $n$ and $n+1$, the original OBD algorithm uses the entanglement entropy over this cut as the objective function; this entanglement entropy is computed by obtaining singular values through the singular value decomposition (SVD), with a time complexity of $\mathcal{O}(\chi^3)$ and a memory complexity of $\mathcal{O}(\chi^2)$ (where $\chi$ is the MPS bond dimension), for each two-qubit Clifford gate $U$.
+After moving the canonical center of CMPS to the cut between qubit $n$ and $n+1$, the original OBD algorithm uses the entanglement entropy over this cut as the objective function; this entanglement entropy is computed by obtaining singular values through the singular value decomposition (SVD), with a time complexity of $\mathcal{O}(\chi^3)$ and a memory complexity of $\mathcal{O}(\chi^2)$ (where $\chi$ is the MPS bond dimension), for each two-qubit Clifford gate $U$.